thomasmf/nomenine-defunct/documentation/tutorial/syntax.md

         ( a b 123 )

 This is really a special case, because 123 is a literal.
-In order to have a path to fetch a parameter such as
+In order to have a path to fetch a parameter such as ( pseudo code ):

         a.b( c.d )